vkostyanetsky/ObsidianFastimer/README.md

 ```
 ````

-The plugin takes the code block and shows elapsed time, remaining time, and something like a progress bar to visualize your spilled blood, sweat, and tears :)
+The plugin takes the code block and shows elapsed time, remaining time, and something like a progress bar to visualize your spilled blood, sweat, and tears :) For example, something like this:

-Here is an example:

 > Started **today, 18:50**; should be completed **tomorrow, 10:50**.
 >